Published: 26 May 2011

 With the evolution of social networking sites such as Facebook and Twitter where users put their lives on show for everyone to see, from 'tweeting' what they are having for dinner to 'posting' pictures from a recent trip to Thailand.
 The proliferation of social media in our lives is part of a cultural shift in the way we interact with one another.
 But personal injury victims can be caught unawares by seemingly innocent uses of social media, some of which might seriously prejudice their claim for justice and compensation in the courts.
 The use of social media as evidence against the legitimacy of a plaintiff's claim to serious injury is growing.
 And this use is throwing up questions faster than they can be answered.

 I am fascinated by the way in which social media and in particular social networking has been entrenched in our lives.
-Facebook, a company which had its genesis in a Harvard University dorm room is now tentatively valued by Forbes at $23 billion dollars.
+Facebook, a company which had its genesis in a Harvard University dorm room is now approaching a valuation of almost one Trillion dollars.
 From its humble beginnings it has now expanded into a multi-billion dollar corporation operating out of Palo Alto, California.

 Similarly, Twitter has evolved from a social-networking service that prompts users to 'tweet' about their lives via a short message, much the way we would send an SMS to someone via our mobile phones.
 This simple idea envisaged by Founder Jack Dorsey has become a phenomenon.
 One only has to look at the news of Osama Bin Laden's death and the way it spread into the 'twitter-sphere' by the users of the social networking site.
 As the below graph depicts, Twitter was bursting at its seams, as the news broke of Osama's death, with an extraordinary '5000 tweets per second.'